LBPH News From Pennsylvania

-- Narrated by Joe Farinacci
+- Narrated by Alan James

-Listening Time: 9 Hours and 56 Minutes
+Listening Time: 12 Minutes

 Funding for the library’s recording studio was made possible by the Western Pennsylvania Medical Eye Bank Foundation and the FISA Foundation.
 Additional funding was provided by an LSTA grant through the Commonwealth Libraries of Pennsylvania.

-Recently Added Large Print Titles
+Showcasing Newly Added Large Print Titles

-- by Stephen King
+- by Janet Evanovich

-- CL 15206
+- CL 15484

-For more recently added Large Print titles,
+For more recently added Large Print titles,.

 Talking Books @ LBPH

-412-687-2440 / 800-242-0586 Toll Free
+Toll Free 800-242-0586

 Our next scheduled closing will be:

-for New Years Day
+for Memorial Day

 Remember, we are always open on-line!